Understanding SEO and LLM scores

 The two numbers in the editor footer that tell you how well your post will rank on Google and get cited by AI.

 Every post in the VeloCMS editor shows two scores in real time: SEO and LLM.
 Both are graded from 0 to 100.
 They are independent — a post can score 95 on SEO and 40 on LLM if it is well-optimized for Google but buries its answers.
+Think of them as two different audiences: the SEO score cares about what search crawlers see, the LLM score cares about what an AI assistant can extract and cite.

 The SEO score (0-100)

 Measures traditional search engine optimization signals — the stuff Google's PageRank and RankBrain have cared about for years.
+Nine factors are evaluated, each weighted by its established impact on rankings.

 - Title length (50–60 characters is optimal)

-- Meta description length (150–160 characters)
+- Meta description length (150–160 characters, must include primary keyword)

 - Heading hierarchy (h1 → h2 → h3, no skipping)